Duration & Fees

 Day 20: Chobe National Park to Victoria Falls (Zimbabwe) (Brunch)

 Once everyone has returned to camp and got back onto the truck the tour will continue to the Zimbabwe border and once border formalities have been completed there will be a short drive to the nearby Victoria Falls.
 Named after the famous World Heritage Site and Falls, the town itself is situated on the Zambezi River within the Victoria Falls National Park.
 The campsite is very conveniently situated in the centre of town and within walking distance of the adventure booking agents, restaurantsw and shops.
 A 20 minute walk down the main road leads to the entry point to view the Falls which lie between Zambia and Zimbabwe.
-The Falls were named by David Livingstone on his explorations and is the largest sheet of falling water in the world.
+Victoria Falls, or Mosi-oa-Tunya (the Smoke that Thunders) were named by David Livingstone on his explorations and is one of the Seven Wonders of the World.
+At 1700 m wide and around 100 m high this is the largest sheet of falling water in the world and a memorable sight on any African Safari..
 There will be a briefing on the optional adventure activities available and then the afternoon can be spent relaxing at the campsite's swimming pool, viewing the Falls or exploring the sights and delights of the town.

 Included: Entrance to Victoria Falls